Specula · User guide

 Colormap, frequency scale, dB Floor, dB Ceiling, and FFT overlap all persist across launches.
 Tune the view once and Specula remembers.

-Computes the Pearson correlation between the mid and side signals over rolling windows.
+Computes the correlation between the left and right channels over rolling windows, using the standard correlation-meter convention (zero-lag normalized product).
 Toggle with ⌃5.

 The control strip has a Correlation / Width % toggle: